 When a tree has bad soil, it cannot establish roots and grow well.
 That means that improving soil around trees can be the most important part of tree care.
 Read on for information about the effects of compacted soil around trees and tips on how to improve the soil around an established tree.

 If Your Tree Has Bad Soil

 Construction work is the number one cause of soil compaction.
-Heavy equipment, vehicular traffic and excessive foot traffic can press down soil, especially when it is clay based.
+Heavy equipment, vehicular traffic, and excessive foot traffic can press down the soil, especially when it is clay-based.
 In compacted clay soil, the fine soil particles get tightly packed.
 The dense soil structure prevents root growth and limits air and water flow.

 How to Improve Soil Around an Established Tree

 It is easier to avoid soil compaction from construction work than it is to correct it.
-Using thick organic mulch over root zones can protect a tree from foot traffic.
-Thoughtful design of a work site can direct traffic away from established trees and make sure that the root zone is not disturbed.
+Using thick, organic mulch over root zones can protect a tree from foot traffic.
+The thoughtful design of a worksite can direct traffic away from established trees and make sure that the root zone is not disturbed.

 However, improving compacted soil around an established tree is another matter.
 For treatments to be effective, you have to address all of the problems that compaction causes: soil too dense to allow roots to penetrate, soil that does not hold water or allow it to enter, and poor quality soil without many nutrients.

 If you are wondering how to improve the soil around an established tree, you are not alone.
 Many arborists have come up with techniques to treat compacted soil, but few of these are effective.